k-milic/deploy-infrastructure-with-terraform/README.md

 # Deploying terraform infrastructure

+## Terraform init
 After creating a terraform directory and terraform configuration files you can run the command `terraform init` to initialize the provider plugins and the backend for the terraform state file.
 ![](./png/screenshots/terraform-init.PNG)

+## Terraform fmt
 Running the command `terraform fmt` will format the congifuration to comply with the HCL formatting.
 This command is pretty much unnecessary if the HashiCorp Terraform extension for VC Code mentioned above is installed.
-The extensions is already taking care of the formatting if the file gets saved.
+The extension is already taking care of the formatting if the file gets saved.

+## Terraform validate
 The command `terraform validate` is checking if the congifuration is valid.
 It checks if the configuration makes sense and if all necessary informations are provided in the configuration and if the syntaxes and data types are correct.

 If ther configuration is not valid, it will show where the error was found and what the possible error might be.